NickvanDyke/hot-100/README.md

 ## Front-end architecture

 ## Testing strategy

+### Integration
-The system is tested primarily on behavior.
+Here, the system is tested primarily on behavior.
 That is, tests interact with the system as a consumer would, and assert that the 'black box' behaves as expected.
 For example, when the client uses the API to favorite a song and then requests the user's favorites, it'd expect that song to be there.
 These tests are still split at the front/backend boundary, to keep complexity and flakiness down.

-Tests make heavy use of the Robot pattern, which abstracts the details of how a user interacts with our system, making tests maintainable and easy to write and read.
+These tests make heavy use of the Robot pattern, which abstracts the details of how a user interacts with our system, making tests maintainable and easy to write and read.
 For example, our backend robot may have functions for `login`, `favoriteSong`, and `getFavorites`, which it would call in that order, as an actual frontend would, to finally assert on the returned favorites and verify that favoriting is working.
 Even more conducive to frontend testing, our robot would simulate user actions and checks, like `clickFavoriteButton`, and `checkSongIsFavorited`.

+Tests are also named according to 'Given When Then', to obviously separate arrangement, action, and assertion.

 Advantages:
 - Resilient to implementation changes; you can modify the implementation without having to update a multitude of tests
 - Tests serve as documentation of how the system should behave and how the user interacts with it
 - Forces you to think about and cover edge cases
-- Easy to map user stories to test cases and write them first, since test code usually doesn't depend on code that doesn't exist yet. e.g. not a problem to hit an endpoint that doesn't exist yet
+- Easy to map user stories to test cases and write them first, since test code usually doesn't depend on code that doesn't exist yet
 - Minimizes time spent mocking, stubbing, spying etc and most closely mimicks the real world
 - Bang for your buck - you can get good coverage with a relatively small number of tests